BMG-Esports/stats-api-docs/documentation/v2/resources/index.md

 ## How can I use this API?

-The easiest way to interface with the API is by using the <a href="https://www.npmjs.com/package/@bmg-esports/sdk">eSports SDK</a>.
+The easiest way to interface with the API is by using the [esports SDK](https://www.npmjs.com/package/@bmg-esports/sdk).
 It can be used with both JavaScript and Typescript, and is easy to initialize.

 ## What is a playerId?